Advertiser Disclosure

 Image Credit: Delta

-Of course, Delta is known for its exorbitant award rate costs, but if you’re intent on flying Delta and using points, you can instead opt to use the AmexTravel.com portal, where the same flight will cost you 302,420 Amex points upfront.
+Of course, Delta is known for its exorbitant award rates, but if you’re intent on flying Delta and using points, you can instead use the AmexTravel.com portal.
+The same flight would cost you 302,420 Amex points up front.

 Amex Delta One flight cost